raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 ## Asking

+que es lo más ... = `What is the most ...`
+    ? ¿Qué es lo más importante para ti? : `What is the most important thing for you?`

-que es lo más ... = `What is the most ...` qué es lo que más utilizas = `What do you use the most in your daily life?`
+qué es lo que más utilizas = `What do you use the most...`
+    ? ¿Qué es lo que más utilizas en tu vida diaria? : `What do you use the most in your daily life?`

 ## Comparatives and Superlatives